 Canadian Health Care System:

-Health care is delivered through a publicly-funded health care system which is guided by the provisions of the Canada Health Act.
+Health care is delivered through a publicly-funded health care system.
+And is guided by the provisions of the Canada Health Act.
 In the collection of information and day to day care of an individual’s health, the Canadian government does not participate.
 It remains confidential between the individual and his/ her physician.
 The Provincial Ministry of Health issues a health card to each individual who enrols for the program.
 Everyone in Canada receives the same level of care.
-All essential basic care is covered under the plan, so there is no need for variety of plans.
-Dental and vision care may not be covered, depending on the province.
+All essential basic care is covered under the plan.
+So, there is no need for a variety of plans.
+However, dental and vision care may not be covered, depending on the province.
 Often dental and vision care are insured by employers through private companies.
-Pharmaceutical medications for the elderly persons or indigents are covered by public funds or through employment-based private insurance.
+Pharmaceutical medications for elderly persons or indigents are covered by public funds or through employment-based private insurance.
 Individuals choose their family physicians.

 Transportation system in Canada:

-Public transportation choices vary across Canada and options include buses, trains and subways.
-Canada has a transportation system which includes more than 1,400,000 kilometres (870,000 mi) of roads, 10 major international airports, 300 smaller airports, 72,093 km (44,797 mi) of functioning railway track, and more than 300 commercial ports and harbours that provide access to the Pacific, Atlantic and Arctic oceans as well as the Great Lakes and the Saint Lawrence Seaway.
-Transport Canada is under the direction of the federal government”s Minister of Transport.
+Public transportation choices vary across Canada and options include buses, trains, and subways.
+Canada has a transportation system that includes more than 1,400,000 kilometres (870,000 mi) of roads, 10 major international airports, 300 smaller airports, 72,093 km (44,797 mi) of functioning railway track, and more than 300 commercial ports and harbours that provide access to the Pacific, Atlantic and Arctic oceans as well as the Great Lakes and the Saint Lawrence Seaway.
+Transport Canada is under the direction of the federal government’s Minister of Transport.

 Public education which is controlled by the provinces and territories is funded through taxes.
 The public education law in Canada states that:

-- Education is free up to Secondary level and available to every child in Canada
+- Education is free up to the Secondary level and available to every child in Canada

 - Education begins at the age of four (4) or five (5), depending on the province or territory.